dcodev1702/AppLocker_Win11-Ent_PoC/README.md

-# AppLocker Policy Enhancement - LOLBins Block Summary
+# AppLocker Policy Enablement - w/ LOLBin Blocks

 ## What is AppLocker?